 If there's anything Lehigh Valley natives take seriously, it's food.
 Whether it's cheesesteaks or hot dogs, locals are passionate about their favorites, and they'll tell you exactly where to go.
-In this region, cheesesteaks are decidedly different than those Philly cheesesteaks, those of the city of brotherly love.
+In this region, cheesesteaks are decidedly different than those Philly cheesesteaks.
 A Lehigh Valley cheesesteak typically includes cheese, yes, but also sauce and pickles.
-Below are a few noteworthy cheesesteak standouts and check out the map detailing the cheesesteaks of Lehigh Valley for even more Lehigh Valley standouts.
+Below are a few noteworthy cheesesteak standouts and check out the map detailing the cheesesteaks of Lehigh Valley for even more standouts.
 Let us know who we missed by tagging us on social media @LehighValleyPA.

-In particular, the chicken cheesesteak at both locations of "The Brew Works"—this cheesesteak interpretation offers grilled chicken on a ciabatta roll.
+In particular, the chicken cheesesteak at both the Allentown and Bethlehem locations of "The Brew Works"—this cheesesteak interpretation offers grilled chicken on a ciabatta roll.
 Add a little tabasco if you care to kick it up a notch and you got a winner.

-Flashback to the '80s / '90s in this Bethlehem shop from the Bayou Boys offering up a wide variety of cheesesteaks, from a classic Lehigh Valley style cheesesteak (marinara, pickles, onions, and cheese) to the Soprano (roasted garlic aioli, balsamic marinated grape tomatoes, fresh arugula, onions, signature cheese blend, topped with Parmesan-Romano cheese and a drizzle of balsamic glaze).
+Flashback to the '80s / '90s in this Bethlehem Wiz Kidz shop from the Bayou Boys offering up a wide variety of cheesesteaks, from a classic Lehigh Valley style cheesesteak (marinara, pickles, onions, and cheese) to the Soprano (roasted garlic aioli, balsamic marinated grape tomatoes, fresh arugula, onions, signature cheese blend, topped with Parmesan-Romano cheese and a drizzle of balsamic glaze).
 Check out their new location on Freemansburg Avenue in Easton.

 Yes, a true Lehigh Valley cheesesteak comes adorned with a marinara-style sauce, and, yes, this long-running establishment serves those cheesesteaks.
-But you’d be remiss if you didn’t also try their take on the unsung spin: savory chopped steak, sweet sauteed onions, fresh lettuce, tangy tomato, creamy mayo, and sour pickles—all tucked into a toasted roll.
+But you’d be remiss if you didn’t also try Crossroads Hotel's take on the California cheesesteak: savory chopped steak, sweet sauteed onions, fresh lettuce, tangy tomato, creamy mayo, and sour pickles—all tucked into a toasted roll.
 Banana peppers are optional, but, really, they aren’t.

-Known for their Italian delicacies and groceries, Giacomo's also has one of the most popular cheesesteaks in the area, having won the 2011 Express Times Cheesesteak Showdown.
+Known for their Italian delicacies and groceries, Giacomo Italian Market in Easton also has one of the most popular cheesesteaks in the area, having won the 2011 Express Times Cheesesteak Showdown.

 Little Miss KoreaDowntown Allentown Market or Allentown Fairgrounds Farmers Market

 Try something different at Little Miss Korea's two Allentown locations.
-Try the Bulgogi beef cheesesteak or the spicy pork cheesesteak, both featuring a fiery gochujang aoili.
+Try the Bulgogi beef cheesesteak or the spicy pork cheesesteak, both featuring a fiery gochujang aioli.